 Membership is open to anyone with an interest in submarine matters and who can be Proposed and Seconded by a member of the SIA whose subscriptions are up to date.
-To use the online application form, you will need the email addresses of the Proposer/Seconder exactly as they are lodged with us.
-If you are unsure if you have the correct email address (and your application form will be rejected with a small red exclamation mark next to the offending field if that's the case), please check with the Executive Manager.
+To use the online application form, you will need the names of the Proposer/Seconder as they are lodged with us.
+If you are unsure if you have the correct name (and your application form will be rejected with a small red exclamation mark next to the offending field if that's the case), please check with the Executive Manager.

 Do I have to be a submariner?

 No. Our charter does not limit itself to naval submarines but all "submarine matters" (i.e. under the water) and that includes industry, other service members as well as Navy.